Effective recruitment of volunteer church and ministry workers will depend on the following:

 Remember that many of your workers will have child care needs, perhaps transportation needs, or scheduling conflicts.
 Accommodate when you can.
 The more excuses you can free them of, the greater the potential will be for their participation in training.

 The question is not if workers need to be trained but how.
 In today's world, giving workers choices in how to get trained will increase the likelihood of it happening.
 The days of scheduling a generic training event and expecting most, if not all, of your workers to attend is pretty much over for most churches.

 Providing alternative approaches to training communicates that the individual is important and his/her needs and uniqueness matter.
 Providing choices takes into account the various learning styles, time pressures, and already existing levels of competence.

-The Staffing Ministry Manual provides some additional input on alternative approaches to training as well as a template for listing possible training resources.
+The Staffing Ministry Manual includes this content plus some additional input on alternative approaches to training as well as a template for listing possible training resources.